skylerkatz/hover/docs/getting-started.md

 ## Configuring The Docker Build

-Hover uses Docker to containerize our application and prepare it to run on AWS Lambda.
-It uses the same base docker image to run the tests as well, and uses a separate build stage to compile our application asset files.
+Hover containerizes our application and prepares it to run on AWS Lambda using Docker.
+It uses the same base docker image to run the tests, and uses a separate build stage to compile our application asset files.

 To configure the build, we may edit the `.hover/.Dockerfile` file.